NVIDIA/NeMo/tools/speech_data_simulator/README.md

 The speech data simulator generates synthetic multispeaker audio sessions for training or evaluating models for multispeaker ASR or speaker diarization.
 This tool aims to address the lack of labelled multispeaker training data and to help models deal with overlapping speech.

 The simulator loads audio files from different speakers as well as forced alignments for each sentence and concatenates the audio files together to build a synthetic multispeaker audio session.
 The simulator uses the word alignments to segment the audio from each speaker to produce utterances of the desired length.
-The simulator also incorporates synthetic room impulse response generation in order to simulate multi-microphone multispeaker sessions.
+The simulator also incorporates synthetic room impulse response (RIR) generation in order to simulate multi-microphone multispeaker sessions.

 Features
 ------------

 The simulator is reconfigurable and has several options including:

 * Amount of overlapping speech
+  - The percentage of overlapping speech out of the total speaker time.
 * Percentage of silence
+  - The percentage of the overall audio session that has no speakers talking.
 * Sentence length distribution
+  - The distribution of sentence lengths that is used for sampling (the parameters passed in are for a negative binomial distribution).
-* Number of speakers
+* Number of speakers per session
-* Session length
+* Length of each session
-* Speaker dominance
+* Variance in speaker dominance
+  - Determines what portion of the speaking time will be used by each speaker in a session.
+Increasing this value will make it more likely that a few speakers dominate the conversation.
 * Turn taking
+  - Determines how likely it is that a speaker keeps talking after completing an utterance.
 * Background noise

 The simulator can be used in two modes: near field (no Room Impulse Response) as well as far field (including synthetic RIR).
 When using synthetic RIR generation, multiple microphones can be placed in the simulated room environment for multichannel simulations.

 The simulator also has a speaker enforcement mode which ensures that the correct number of speakers appear in each session (otherwise not guaranteed since speaker turns are stochastic).
-In speaker enforcement mode, the length of the session or speaker probabilites may be adjusted to ensure all speakers are present.
+In speaker enforcement mode, the length of the session or speaker probabilities may be adjusted to ensure all speakers are present.

 Required Datasets
 ------------